 To apply for bankruptcy, you must lodge a properly completed Bankruptcy Application form with the Australian Financial Security Authority.

 It takes up to five business days for AFSA to approve your forms, depending on how busy they are, but it could also happen in less time.

 When AFSA accepts your forms, they are given a number.
 This is called a bankruptcy number and you then have the protection of bankruptcy.
 It does not matter what time of the day this happens – all bankruptcies are deemed to have taken effect at the start of that day.

 AFSA then emails Nicholls & Co with a ‘Certificate of Appointment’.
-This document details your name, bankruptcy number and date of bankruptcy, and appoints Alan Nicholls as the Registered Trustee to administer your bankruptcy.
+This document details your name, bankruptcy number, and date of bankruptcy, and appoints Alan Nicholls as the Registered Trustee to administer your bankruptcy.
 Upon receiving this, we let you know the process is now underway.

 AFSA also issues an ‘Initial Letter to Creditors’, notifying your creditors about the bankruptcy and advising them to stop any debt recovery action they may have started against you.
 This ‘Initial Letter to Creditors’ provides creditors with a schedule of your creditors and the amount owing to each one.
-It also details your name, bankruptcy number, date of birth, current address and previous addresses, occupation, associated entities, date of bankruptcy, projected date of discharge and contact details for Nicholls & Co.
+It also details your name, bankruptcy number, date of birth, current address and previous addresses, occupation, associated entities, date of bankruptcy, the projected date of discharge, and contact details for Nicholls & Co.

 Nicholls & Co sends you a letter attaching a copy of the ‘Certificate of Appointment’ for your records and also issues an ‘Initial Advice to Creditors’ to establish communication with your creditors.